 Applicants are admitted to the Adult/Gerontology Nurse Practitioner advanced practice area and complete all required coursework including an additional four credits of coursework focused in Oncology.

-Graduates of this program are eligible to sit for the American Nurses’ Association (ANCC) or American Academy of Nurse Practitioners (AANP) certification examination for adult nurse practitioners and the Oncology Nursing Certification (AOCNP) examination upon completion of additional hours in oncology after graduation.
+Graduates of this program are eligible to sit for the American Nurses’ Association (ANCC) or American Academy of Nurse Practitioners (AANP) certification examination for AGPCNP practitioners.
+Graduates who complete additional clinical hours in oncology after graduation may also qualify to sit for the Advanced Oncology Certified Nurse Practitioner (Oncology Nursing Certification Corporation) exam.

 Suggested Plan of Study